openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 9. The workload attaches the new volume and starts

-#### Volume Cloning

-Volume cloning uses CSI volume snapshotting interfaces behind the scenes.
-It enables the pre-populating of a PVC's storage volume with data from an existing PVC.

-_Prerequisites_

-- A PVC has been created following one of the provisioning workflows above.

-_Workflow_

-1. The user creates a PVC with the following fields:
-   - `spec.storageClassName`: must be the same storage class that provisioned the source volume
-   - `spec.dataSource.name`: name of the source `persistentVolumeClaim`
-   - `spec.dataSource.kind`: PersistentVolumeClaim
-   - `spec.dataSource.apiGroup`: core
-2. The user creates a Pod to consume the PVC.
-Required because LVMS only supports `WaitForFirstConsumer` provisioning.
-3. The _CSI external provisioner_ sidecar, already integrated into the _topolvm-controller_, detects the PVC request, and makes a `CreateVolume` gRPC call to LVMS.
-4. _topolvm-controller_ creates a `logicalVolume.topolvm.io` CRD with the same values of the source `logicalVolume. topolvm.io` instance.
-This ensures the new volume is created on the same node as the source.
-5. _topolvm-node_ creates a new thin-volume from the volume snapshot.
-6. _topolvm-controller_ returns the success status to the `CreateVolume` gRPC caller.
-7. The _CSI external provisioner_ creates a `persistentVolume` to track the new thin-volume
-8. The _CSI external provisioner_ binds the PVC and PV together
-9. The workload attaches the new volume and starts

 #### Deploying

 The CSI Snapshot Controller and LVMS components are deployed by default on MicroShift.
 The manifests for these